 I realized that by sharing my story, I was indirectly dispelling stereotypes and changing negative attitudes.
 Armed with a belief that we are united by our differences as much as we are by our similarities, I set out to create a platform for youth empowerment through storytelling.
 This is how Narratio was born!

 Narratio invites youth to share their story through the publishing of poetry, photography, art and narrative.
-We publish works from all over the globe, and hosts workshops centered around the power of storytelling and creativity.
+We publish works from all over the globe, and host workshops centered around the power of storytelling and creativity.

 I am currently a rising Junior at Wesleyan University, studying Anthropology and serving as a fellow at the Allbritton Center for the Study of Public Life.

 My story is one of many that are waiting to be shared.
 I do not want to be the exception, I want to be the rule.
 Join me and our amazing team of writers and artists as we draft, publish, and empower.